osmond/lisa/README.md

 ## Plant Facts (Optional)

-Provide an OpenAI API key in `.env` as `VITE_OPENAI_API_KEY` (or `OPENAI_API_KEY`) to display a short fact about the featured plant.
-The same key is required for the Coach and Care Plan endpoints.
+Provide an OpenAI API key in `.env` as `VITE_OPENAI_API_KEY` or `OPENAI_API_KEY` to display a short fact about the featured plant.
+Both variables are supported by the API routes.
 If the key is missing or the request fails, Lisa falls back to a brief summary from Wikipedia.
 You can enable or disable these features from the **Settings → Preferences** page.
 Requests to the OpenAI API may incur charges.